 That is a lot of money.

-In the beginning of June, I had the idea that maybe we could rent out our place for July 1stinstead of waiting until the end of the summer.
+At the beginning of June, I had the idea that maybe we could rent out our place for July 1stinstead of waiting until the end of the summer.

 My parents were gone for the summer on a cross country road trip and my husband and I were both off for the summer which meant no commuting to work.
 I asked my parents if we could house sit for them until our new house was ready.